christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 <!-- Elaborate in this section in detail why we want strong consistency, also with examples.
 Later repeat the upper dependability requirements and mark the tradeoffs. -->

-Throughout this discussion, we will use the following notation (some of the definitions are based on Koerber [@koerber2021accelerating] and Seidemann et al. [@seidemann2019chronicledb]):
+Throughout this discussion, we will use the notation and definitions from section [@sec:events], plus the following additional definitions:

 \begin{definition}[Event Time]
 The event time describes the time that an event occured, in contrast to the insertion time, that denotes the time an event was inserted into an event stream.
 We will denote timestamps in event time with $t$.